2.3kg (5 lb) standing rib roast (prime rib)

 Mix the butter with the gochujang and set aside for later.

-Place the onions and garlic in the bottom of an oven-proof pan or roasting tin.
+Place the onions and garlic in the bottom of an oven-proof pan or roasting tin, then rest the beef on top.
 Roast for 15 minutes.
 Then remove the beef from the oven and brush generously with the salt brine.
 Place back in the oven for 15 minutes and then repeat with the basting.
 Place back in the oven for another 30 minutes.

 At this point your beef should be also at medium-rare.
 You can test by inserting a metal or wooden skewer into the beef.
 If the skewer comes out just warm, then the beef is almost medium-rare.

 Spread the butter over the top of the beef.
 Place the beef back into the oven for another 20 minutes.
 Remove the beef from the oven.
 Turn the oven grill to high.
 When the grill is hot, place the beef under the grill for about 5 minutes or until you’ve got a nice deep colour.

 Remove the beef from the oven and transfer to a plate or chopping board to rest.
 Baste the onions and garlic with pan juices and then place them back under the grill for 5 minutes.

 Once your beef has rested for at least 10 minutes.
 Slice and serve with the grilled vegetables and your choice of sides.